 Molecular Diagnostics Technologist Job Outlook

-The Bureau of Labor Statistics (BLS) does not track employment data specifically for MDTs, however it found that approximately 335,500 clinical laboratory technologists and technicians—including MDTs—were employed in 2020.
-Employment in this sector is expected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.
+The Bureau of Labor Statistics (BLS) reported about 344,200 clinical laboratory technologists, including MDTs, were working in 2023.
+Experts predict this sector to grow 5 percent from 2023 to 2033, faster than the average for all occupations.

-An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or genetically linked diseases, through laboratory analysis.
-MDTs will be needed to help care teams diagnose patients and develop new medicines and therapies to treat them.
+As the population ages, doctors will use lab tests to diagnose medical conditions like cancer or genetic diseases.
+Care teams will need MDTs to diagnose patients and develop new medicines and therapies to treat them.

 MDT Salary